 Android runs on many devices in many regions.
-To reach the most users, your app should handle text, audio files, numbers, currency, and graphics in ways appropriate to the locales where your app is used.
+To reach the most users, make sure that your app handles text, audio files, numbers, currency, and graphics in ways appropriate to the locales where your app is used.

-This document describes best practices for localizing Android apps.
+This page describes best practices for localizing Android apps.

-You should already have a working knowledge of either Kotlin or the Java programming language and be familiar with Android resource loading, the declaration of user interface elements in XML, development considerations such as activity lifecycle, and general principles of internationalization and localization.
+You need to have a working knowledge of either Kotlin or the Java programming language and be familiar with Android resource loading, declaring user interface elements in XML, development considerations such as the activity lifecycle, and general principles of internationalization and localization.

-- You can put most or all of the contents of your app's user interface into resource files, as described in this topic and in Providing Resources.
+- Put most or all of the contents of your app's user interface into resource files, as described on this page and in the App resources overview.

-For a short guide to localizing strings in your app, see Supporting Different Languages.
+For a short guide to localizing strings in your app, see Support different languages and cultures.

 Overview: Resource switching in Android